DPDK/dpdk/doc/guides/rel_notes/deprecation.rst

 * ABI changes are planned for struct virtio_net in order to support vhost-user multiple queues feature.
   It should be integrated in release 2.2 without backward compatibility.

+* The scheduler hierarchy structure (rte_sched_port_hierarchy) will change to allow for a larger number of subport entries.
+  The number of available traffic_classes and queues may also change.
+  The mbuf structure element for sched hierarchy will also change from a single 32 bit to a 64 bit structure.

+* The scheduler statistics structure will change to allow keeping track of RED actions.